willkessler/jupytergraffiti/README.md

 *Note*: Before using this method, you may need to Trust your notebook.
-This is because _Jupyter Graffiti_ is built in Javascript, and by default, if the notebook you're adding _Graffitis_ to was not created by you, Jupyter Notebook will not run "Trust" it and will not javascript code (for security reasons).
-To make a notebook Trusted, click `File...Trust Notebook`*before* running the import command below.
+This is because _Jupyter Graffiti_ is built in Javascript, and by default, if the notebook you're adding _Graffitis_ to was not created by you, Jupyter Notebook will not "Trust" it and will not run externally loaded javascript code, for security reasons.
+To Trust a notebook, click `File...Trust Notebook`*before* running the import command below.

 1. `git clone` this repo in the same directory where you keep the Notebook(s) you want to add _Graffiti_ to.
 1. Add and run the following command in a cell in the Notebook you want to start adding _Graffiti_ to: